+You may be wondering if you need to hire a probate attorney to handle a Louisiana succession matter.
 If you’ve read through more than one legal website, and I’m sure you have, you will get numerous answers that contradict each other.
-We get the question daily, “Do I need to hire an attorney to file a Louisiana succession?”
+We get the question daily, “Do I need to hire a probate attorney for my family’s succession matter?”

 We get it often enough, in fact, that it has prompted me to author an article addressing this particular question.

 If you’ve done any amount of research as to Louisiana probate laws, then you have likely come to the conclusion that Louisiana has very different laws compared to other states.
 What works in Texas or Mississippi, would not necessarily work in Louisiana.
 This is why we always recommend speaking with an attorney that specializes in succession law, whether it be our firm or another firm.
 A mistake in this realm could be costly and time-consuming.

 A Louisiana succession lawyer can help you file a succession and draft the required documents you will need.
 Louisiana probate laws are complex and you will want a Louisiana succession lawyer that has experience with your type of situation.

 Louisiana succession lawyers often specialize in probate matters and will know exactly what you need to do.
 You don’t want to hire an attorney that doesn’t know much about Louisiana probate laws or specializes in another unrelated area of law.